shaeelhashmi/Project-TMS/README.md

 # Time table management system<br>
 ## Getting started
-1. Make sure you have node.js installed on your system<br>
+Make sure you have node.js installed on your system<br>
+## Scripts
+### npm install<br>
-2. Type npm install run and all the required packages will be installed<br>
+This script will install all the required dependencies.<br>
-3. Type node app.js to run the web application<br>
+### npm start
+This script will start the web application at http://127.0.0.1/ considering you did not declare any environment variables <br>
 ## Project Overview Video<br>
 https://www.youtube.com/watch?v=dLubcSdeADg